Ngundo-Muithya/Phase-1-Project/README.md

 I then trimmed my airplane data to remain with data from the columns of interest only.

-Using this dataset, I dropped all the null values and remained with 3201 records
+Using this dataset, I dropped all the records with null values and remained with 3201 records

 I identified the safe airplanes from this dataset as those with 0 accidents.
 I stored them in a CSV